NullVoxPopuli/react-state-helpers/README.md

   render() {
     const {
       handleSubmit, mut,
-      // default state values are copied to this values props.
+      // default value of any 'values' property is undefined
       values: { userName }
     } = this.props;